sis0k0/code-sharing-workshop/README.md

 Copy the mocked movies data from [movies.js](movies.js).
 Implement two methods in the service - `getAll(): Observable<Movie[]>` and `getById(id: number): Observable<Movie`.

-1. Create a new component for the movies list.
+1. Create new `MoviesListComponent` component to display the information for all movies.

 ```
 ng generate component movies-list
 ```

 Inject the `MovieService`.
-Get all movies and display them in the templates for web and mobile.
+Fetch all movies and display them in the templates for web and mobile.
+> Notice that both service methods return `Observable`!
+You may need to use the [`async` pipe](https://angular.io/api/common/AsyncPipe).